-Northern Indiana Public Service Company (NIPSCO) has received Indiana Utility Regulatory Commission (IURC) approval of a long-term plan for electric transmission, distribution and storage system improvements, including incremental rate recovery of those costs as the projects proceed.
-The utility refers to the program as its Electric Infrastructure Modernization Plan.
+Northern Indiana Public Service Company (NIPSCO) is seeking Indiana Utility Regulatory Commission (IURC) approval of a seven-year, $1.33 billion plan for electric transmission and distribution system improvements, including incremental rate recovery of those costs as the projects proceed.

-NIPSCO's request was the first to be filed under a law (Senate Enrolled Act 560) passed by the Indiana General Assembly in 2013.
+NIPSCO filed its request filed under a law (Senate Enrolled Act 560) passed by the Indiana General Assembly in 2013.